Table of Contents

 A centrifuge can remove both water and sediment impurities from the gasoline.
 A 3-phase disc-stack centrifuge has enough centrifugal force (over 7,000 Gs) to separate the fine rust particles and free water from the gas.

-A single pass through a self-cleaning centrifuge is adequate for the complete separation of all contaminants.
+A single pass through a self-cleaning centrifuge is adequate for completely separating all contaminants.

 This application requires an explosion-proof centrifuge.